wjw1758548031/pv-docs-site/docs/petority/features/devices/Device Pairing.md

 title: Device Pairing
 ---

-# Device Pairing and WiFi Configuration
+# Device Pairing

-Petority offers a seamless process for pairing your device and configuring WiFi settings.
-This ensures you can effectively monitor your pet's activities and receive timely notifications.
+Petority is a powerful pet tracking and monitoring system.
+Here's a comprehensive guide on how to pair a device, configure WiFi, and associate your pet:

 ![pairing steps](/img/logo.svg)